PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 1. **Helps them identify problems:** LogRocket's combination of error tracking, performance monitoring, and session replay makes it uniquely powerful at finding bugs and issues.
 Unlike other tools, it uncovers both user and software issues.

-2. **Improves user experience:** LogRocket seems to succeed at their goal of helping users fix issues.
-Reviewers find it provides all the tools to improve their user experience.
+2. **Improves user experience:** LogRocket seems to succeed at their goal of helping fix issues.
+Reviewers find tools like session replay, error tracking, and rage clicks help them identify and improve UX problems and bugs.

-3. **Does everything the need:** LogRocket provides a lot of functionality out of the box.
+3. **Does everything they need:** LogRocket provides a lot of functionality out of the box.
 It captures the details users need, provides useful visualizations, and automatically triages some issues.

 > #### Bottom line
 > LogRocket is an excellent Clarity alternative for companies that need more comprehensive bug tracking and error monitoring tools.
 Less technical users, such as marketers and designers, might find it overwhelming, but there's something here for everyone.